Kdyby/Doctrine/docs/en/resultset.md

 The `doCreateCountQuery` method is optional, and if you don't provide one, Doctrine will auto-generate it.
 But, you know... if you wanna have a really effective count query, you might wanna write it yourself :)

-Also, if you really need to, you can also create `NativeQuery` in the QueryObject and Kdyby will also take care of it, but when you need to create `NativeQuery`, you'll have to write your own count query, because that one cannot be auto-generated.
+Also, if you really need to, you can create a `NativeQuery` in the QueryObject and Kdyby will take care of it.
+But when you need to create `NativeQuery`, you'll have to write your own count query, because that one cannot be auto-generated.

 How to use this class?